Linuxfabrik/monitoring-plugins/check-plugins/psi-io/README.md

 ### The pressure looks harmless although users complain

 The check alerts on the 60 second average, which needs about a minute of sustained pressure to reach the real level.
-A burst that lasts ten seconds barely moves it.
-The `some_avg10` and `full_avg10` metrics keep those bursts, so the graph shows what the alert deliberately does not.
+A burst that lasts ten seconds barely moves it, which is deliberate: a stall that is over before anybody looks is rarely worth an alert.
+The `some_avg10` and `full_avg10` metrics keep those bursts, so the graph shows what the alert does not.

+Where the bursts do matter, give the 10 second average its own threshold with `--warning-avg10` and `--critical-avg10`.
+Pick it well above the 60 second threshold, because the short window swings much further on the same workload.
+Expect more alerts that have resolved themselves by the time somebody reads them.

 ## Credits, License